- Developer Hub

 Think of it like a digital identification card: it protects your brand, identity, and reputation.
 Properly configuring email authentication standards like SPF, DKIM, and DMARC is one of the most important steps you can take to safeguard your app’s reputation.

 Why is this?
 Without mechanisms for email authentication, email spammers can change the source address of emails at will and try to sneak through spam filters and other defenses.
 Phishing scams work much the same way, with the sender address changed to appear as if the message had originated from a legitimate sender.
-Cybercriminals frequently copy the brand look and feel of banks, social networks, and other well-known entities to entice recipients into clicking through to fraudulent websites where user information like passwords or account numbers can be stolen.A phishing attack that impersonates your app could result in customers losing trust in your service and present an existential threat to your business.
+Cybercriminals frequently send email without authentication and copy the brand look and feel of banks, social networks, and other well-known entities to entice recipients into clicking through to fraudulent websites where user information like passwords or account numbers can be stolen.A phishing attack that impersonates your app could result in customers losing trust in your service and present an existential threat to your business.

 You may believe that you’re not liable for a customer’s internal security training and that there’s not much you can do to stop attacks like this.
 And you’re right in thinking you can’t easily stop these emails being sent.
 You can, however, strongly influence whether your users receive these emails.